Welcome to Clover Park Technical College!

 CPTC’s commitment to delivering a quality education remains strong in the face of the current public health crisis because of your strength and perseverance.
 Thank you.

-Dr. Joyce Loveday served Clover Park Technical College as Interim President, then President, since June 1, 2016.
-She’s been an integral part of the college community since 2002, however, serving in the roles of Dean for Business and Computer Technology, Assistant to the President, Associate VP for Instruction, and VP for Student Learning.
+Dr. Joyce Loveday has served Clover Park Technical College in the position of President since June, 2016; however, she’s been an integral part of the college community since 2002, serving in the roles of Dean for Business and Computer Technology, Assistant to the President, Associate VP for Instruction, and VP for Student Learning.